Sections

 How I drink yerba:

-- first I take my ceramic mate and fill it up to 30-40% (the leaves soak in and expand),
+- first I take my ceramic mate and fill it up with the tea up to around 30-40% volume (leaves expand),

 - I pour in some water, include my *bombilla* (straw) and **gently** stir the content (to disappointment of some people),